What do we do?

 Pass-It-On Program for Boys and Girls

-Pass-It-On (cis, trans and binary inclusive) is an afterschool program that provides both structured and individual mentorship between high school youth and Grade 8 students throughout the academic year.
+Pass-It-On (cis, trans and non-binary inclusive) is an afterschool program that provides both structured and individual mentorship between high school youth and Grade 8 students throughout the academic year.
 Community connections are made by bringing in adults who serve as important mentors and role models.
 There is a Pass-It-On Girls and a Pass-It-On Boys program.

 This is a prevention program that focuses on growing social-emotional and leadership skills.
 It supports overall well-being and long-term positive outcomes of our youth and our community.
 Through the program, boys and girls aged 13−17 form relationships that will be of benefit to them in their immediate lives and in their future.
 Grade 8s get the benefit of the program aiding their transition to the high school.
 High school students gain opportunities to develop their leadership capacity through skills training and the chance to organize youth-driven initiatives such as SparkFest.

 Peace Kids is a 12-session (4 sessions per grade) program intended to be delivered over 3 years to children in Grades 3, 4 and 5.
 Peace Kids helps elementary students build social and emotional learning skills to support their mental health and social well-being.